torres-alexis/GeneLab_Data_Processing/Proteomics/Workflow_Documentation/NF_Proteomics/README.md

 **Additional Required Parameters For [4c](#4c-run-the-lfq-mbr-workflow-on-a-custom-dataset):**

-* `--runsheet` - Path to the runsheet file containing file paths and metadata
+* `--runsheet` - Path to the runsheet file containing data file paths and metadata required for processing

 * `--uniprot_id` - UniProt proteome ID (e.g., `UP001231189`).
 The workflow will download the proteome FASTA from UniProt.